iszczesniak/cpp/callable/index.md

 # Conclusion

-A callable is a generalization of a function.
-A callable can be:
+* A callable is a generalization of a function.
+A function and a functor are callables.

-* a function pointer,

-* a functor.
+* Unlike a function, a functor can store data.

-Lambdas are nifty and succinct: we can create closures with little writing, and with less room for mistakes (lambdas are less error-prone).
+* Lambdas are nifty and succinct: we can create closures with little writing, and with less room for mistakes (lambdas are less error-prone).

 # Quiz

-* In what way are functors more capable than functions?
+* In what way can we pass a callable?

 * What's the difference between a functor and a closure?

 * Are lambdas indispensable?

-{% include rid %}
+{% include rid_pl %}

 <!-- LocalWords: callable callables constructor inlined -->